robballou/rotatelib/README.md

 # Rotatelib

-Version: 0.7
+Version: **1.0rc1**

-The refactor.criteria branch is part of a push for version 1.0.
+**Important: as of version 1.0, rotatelib will now be a module instead of just a python script.
+This may require that you re-install the module.**

 Criteria will be removed from one massive `meets_criteria` function and put into a submodule using a more OOP approach.
 This will allow easier time for adding new criteria.
 Also it will allow developers to create their own criteria.

+## About

 Module for assisting in querying the file system, databases, or Amazon Web Services (AWS) for backups/archives to rotate.